Nextdoor/k8s-public-charts/charts/prometheus-alerts/runbook.md

      ----       --------  ---  ---   ---------------  -------------  -----------------------
      Container  cpu       -    8     0                0              -
      Container  memory    -    16Gi  128Mi            128Mi          -

+## KubeQuotaFullyUsed

+Similar to the `KubeQuotaAlmostFull` alert - but you are now out of resources.
+At this point you cannot launch or scale any new resources until you reduce your usage, or work with an administrator to expand your `Quota` capacity.